Reltroner/reltroner-studio/content/characters/evara-alena.md

 ## Hidden Nature
 Evara often draws mandalas unconsciously during class — patterns later identified as **Astralis glyphs**, despite never being taught about them.
 This suggests she may carry a latent resonance with Astralis logic — a terrifying prospect, given her mother's origins.

-Some whisper that **Kamila has deliberately kept Evara away from Henchoeway's true core**, hoping to spare her from the shadows.
+Some whisper that **Kamila has deliberately kept Evara away from Henchoway's true core**, hoping to spare her from the shadows.
 Others believe Kamila has left traces of her own fear and regret within Evara’s subconscious — a silent transfer of memory and restraint.

 ## Visual Scene — “The Soda Can Moment”
 In one brief but poignant classroom moment, Little Rere drops his signature blue soda can — *Reltron Refresh*.
 The metallic sound echoes across the room.
 While others giggle, Evara doesn’t.